đ Credential Generator

 Q: How often should I change my passwords?

 A: Only change passwords if there's evidence of a breach.
-Regular password changes (like monthly) are outdated advice that often leads to weaker passwords.
-Focus on using strong, unique passwords and enable two-factor authentication instead.
+Regular password changes are outdated advice that often leads to weaker passwords.
+Focus on strong, unique passwords and enable 2FA instead.

 Q: Is it safe to write passwords down?